ansible/ansible/docs/docsite/rst/playbooks_delegation.rst

 You should also consult the :doc:`modules` section, various modules like 'ec2_elb', 'nagios', and 'bigip_pool', and 'netscaler' dovetail neatly with the concepts mentioned here.

-You'll also want to read up on :doc:`playbooks_roles`, as the 'pre_task' and 'post_task' concepts are the places where you would typically call these modules.
+You'll also want to read up on :doc:`playbooks_reuse_roles`, as the 'pre_task' and 'post_task' concepts are the places where you would typically call these modules.

 .. _rolling_update_batch_size: